Expand All | Collapse All

 Why are there changes to cancer treatment financing?

-Before 1 September 2022, MediShield Life pays up to $3,000/month for all cancer drugs and Integrated Shield Plans (IPs) often cover costs above that on an as-charged basis (i.e., no limit), with a small co-payment.
+Before 1 September 2022, MediShield Life paid up to $3,000/month for all cancer drugs and Integrated Shield Plans (IPs) often covered costs above that on an as-charged basis (i.e., no claim limit), with a small co-payment.

 Such a design meant that drug companies had no incentive to charge lower prices for drug treatments that cost less.
 As a result, we ended up paying higher prices for many cancer drugs compared to other countries such as Australia, South Korea and United Kingdom.